 When first turned on the Acousticom 2 is silent.
 The sound may be turned on and off by pressing the button.
 The Acousticom 2 also has an "alarm" sounder which emits a pulsing warning at higher exposure levels.
 If the alarm is not required, then it is easy to disable it each time when you turn the Acousticom 2 on.
 The demodulated sounds allow you to determine, with a small amount of practice, what type of device is creating the pulsing microwave levels that are present.
 These features make the instrument the most useful and practical one available - even for people with severe electrosensitivity.

-Sound samples are available on the EMFields website to help you identify what kind of signal the Acousticom 2 is measuring.
+Sound samples are available on the EMFields website and also on Safe Living Technologies website to help you identify what kind of signal the Acousticom 2 is measuring.
 The sounds made by different transmitters can change with time, so these are meant as a rough guide only.
 If you are subject to a number of sources of RF, the sounds may intermingle and be less easily identified.

 The internal antenna is at the upper half of the case and the back.
 Signals are best measured when the source is behind the instrument, but also quite good with the source to one side or other the other.
 Turn the Acousticom 2 for the highest reading.